 This clinical policy is consistent with standards of medical practice current at the time that this clinical policy was approved.
 If a drug within this policy receives an updated FDA label within the last 180 days, medical necessity for the member will be reviewed using the updated FDA label information along with state and federal requirements, benefit being administered and formulary preferencing.
 Coverage will be determined on a case-by case basis until the criteria can be updated through Molina Healthcare, Inc. clinical governance.
 Additional information may be required on a case-by-case basis to allow for adequate review.
+When the requested drug product for coverage is dosed by weight, body surface area or other member specific measurement, this data element is required as part of the medical necessity review.
+The Pharmacy and Therapeutics Committee has determined that the drug benefit shall be a mandatory generic and that generic drugs will be dispensed whenever available.

-A. THYROID EYE DISEASE
+A. THYROID EYE DISEASE:

-- Documented diagnosis of Graves' disease associated with active thyroid eye disease (TED) [DOCUMENTATION REQUIRED] NOTE: TED is also referred to as Graves' Ophthalmopathy, Graves' Orbitopathy and Thyroid- Associated Ophthalmopathy (TAO) AND - 2.
-Documentation of proptosis > 3mm increase from member's baseline (before diagnosis of TED) as estimated by treating physician and/or proptosis > 3mm above normal for race and gender
+Documented diagnosis of Graves' disease associated with active thyroid eye disease (TED) [DOCUMENTATION REQUIRED]

+NOTE: TED is also referred to as Graves' Ophthalmopathy, Graves' Orbitopathy and Thyroid- Associated Ophthalmopathy (TAO) AND

+- Documentation of proptosis

+3mm increase from member's baseline (before diagnosis of TED) as estimated by treating physician and/or proptosis

-- AND - Documentation member has not had a decrease in best corrected visual acuity (BCVA) due to optic neuropathy within the previous six months (i.e., decrease in vision of 2 lines on the Snellen chart, new visual field defect, or color defect secondary to optic nerve involvement) AND - Prescriber attests that member has not received 8 or more Tepezza infusions (including the initial 10 mg/kg first infusion) AND - 5.
+3mm above normal for race and gender AND - Documentation member has not had a decrease in best corrected visual acuity (BCVA) due to optic neuropathy within the previous six months (i.e., decrease in vision of 2 lines on the Snellen chart, new visual field defect, or color defect secondary to optic nerve involvement) AND - Prescriber attests that member has not received 8 or more Tepezza infusions (including the initial 10 mg/kg first infusion) AND - 5.
 Documentation of ONE of the following: - a.
 Member's thyroid level has been normalized prior to initiation of treatment, OR - b.
 Member is euthyroid or mildly hypo/hyper-thyroid with a free thyroxine (FT4) and free triiodothyronine (FT3) levels <50% above or below the normal limits